 Benign (noncancerous) enlargement of the prostate, known as benign prostatic hyperplasia, or BPH, is the most common prostate problem in men.
 Almost all men will develop some enlargement of the prostate as they age.

 Who is affected by prostate enlargement?

 Overall, the number of men with BPH increases progressively with age.
 By age 60, 50% of men will have some signs of BPH.
 By age 85, 90% of men will have signs of the condition.
-About half of these men will develop symptoms that require treatment.
+About half of these men will develop symptoms that need to be treated.

-Does having BPH increase your risk of developing prostate cancer?
+Does having benign prostatic hyperplasia increase your risk of developing prostate cancer?

 Based on research to date, having BPH does not seem to increase the risk of developing prostate cancer.
 However, BPH and prostate cancer have similar symptoms, and a man who has BPH may have undetected cancer at the same time.

-To help detect prostate cancer in its early stages, the American Urological Association and the American Cancer Society recommend annual screening for men ages 50 to 70.
-They further recommend that men who are at high risk -- such as African-American men and men with a family history of prostate cancer -- begin screening at about age 40.
-Tests used to screen for prostate cancer include a blood test for a substance called prostate-specific antigen (PSA) and the digital rectal exam (DRE).
+To help detect prostate cancer in its early stages, the American Urological Association and the American Cancer Society recommend a screening every year for men ages 50 to 70.
+They further recommend that men who are at high risk – such as African-American men and men with a family history of prostate cancer – begin screening at about age 40.
+Screening tests for prostate cancer include a blood test for a substance called prostate-specific antigen (PSA) and the digital rectal exam (DRE).

-- Feeling of urgency or sudden need to urinate
+- Feeling of urgency (sudden need to urinate).

 As symptoms progress, you may develop: